 - One-time payment or a monthly subscription

-- $199/year for an annual premium membership with all video content available for download
+- $185/year for an annual premium membership with all video content available for download

 - Photoshop brushes and textures

 CG Master Academy is a great online alternative to an art school where you can learn from top industry professionals who work for the biggest game, movie and animation companies in the world.
 You can enroll in one of many courses they offer in categories such as 2D art, 3D art, VFX, Games, Software or Storytelling.
-Most of the courses last from 6 to 10 weeks and cost from $599 to $998.
-If you are ready to commit to a more complex learning experience, you can enroll in a one or a two year program during which you will complete a series of courses in your chosen artistic field.
+The courses last from 4 to 10 weeks and cost $699.
+If you are ready to commit to a more complex learning experience, you can choose a track and complete a series of courses in your chosen artistic field.
 Each course is pre-recorded but you will need to submit assignments every week to which you will receive personalized feedbacks from your teacher.
 Their academic year is divided into four terms and each term you can enroll in a wide variety of their classes so even if you missed a chance to register on time, you can always wait a few months for the next term.

 CGMA is a great choice for people who don’t want or aren’t able to enroll in an art school but still want to raise their skills to the industry standard level and possibly get hired for one of the big studios.
 As advertised on the website, some CGMA graduates succeeded at getting job positions at companies such as Blizzard, EA, DreamWorks, Google and Naughty Dog.